 Softwood Lye is used for lye priming of unfinished or freshly sanded interior woodwork such as floors, stairs, furniture, and panels.
 The priming prevents the wood from yellowing and enhances the natural grain of the wood producing a white wash finish.
 Softwood Lye may be used for all types of soft wood such as pine, spruce, and pitch-pine.
 Used on larch wood, an antique grey/brownish finish is created.
 Softwood Lye may not be used on hardwood.
-The final colour will first be achieved after 1-2 months.
+The final color will first be achieved after 1-2 months.
 PS!
-By use of Softwood Lye on spruce the wood may assume a greenish colour which will disappear in the course of time.
+By use of Softwood Lye on spruce the wood may assume a greenish color which will disappear in the course of time.

 Wear suitable acid proof protective clothing, gloves and eye goggles for protection.